"False"

 Examination modes

-The final grade is based on a individual written home exam and reporting of assignment(s).
+The assessment is based on an individual written hall exam and reporting of individual written assignment(s).
 Participation at all seminars and presentations is compulsory to pass the module.
 The final grade is awarded when the student has passed all assignments and compulsory module elements.
 The course is given and examined in English.
 Note as well examination modes for the course below.

 Module 2.
-People - the Human Side of Organizing, 7,5 credits
+People - the Human Side of Organizing, 7,5 credit

 In the second module, focus is turned to the human side of organizations, with the objective to show the importance of considering individual perceptions and identity construction, as well as group interaction, in order to effectively manage and lead an organization.
-Furthermore, the module addresses the complexities created by issues of diversity, gender, ethics and emotions in organizational processes.
-Students will perform a group assignment in order to scrutinize and evaluate one of these dimensions both theoretically and for realistic problem-solving.
+Additionally, themodule will address a variety of themes on human side complexities that may also contribute to shape organizational processes.

 Expected learning outcomes